gwthompson/data-science-docs/Building_a_Data_Scientist.md

 - Steps
     - 1. Make some features
     - 2. Build an xgboost model and evaluate, then engineer more features to get a logistic regression model to perform as effectively
+        - Evaluate using Precision Recall and ROC curves (and the area under them), understand the complexities between them
+        - Very useful in industry
+    - 3. Investigate model bias
+        - Looking at False Positives and False Negatives are good ways to do this, see slides for more details
+        - Ensuring no model bias is much more important than model selection in the real world
 - data: https://www.kaggle.com/c/home-credit-default-risk
     - I'd recommend you put in a db (good practice)
 - example: https://github.com/parker84/MMF_UofT/tree/master/credit_risk